-Earlier tuition rates only apply to CJ, Ministry Leadership and Excel.
+Earlier tuition rates only apply to CJ and Excel.

-A general fee of \$125.00/ course covers books, access to the Learning Management System, Tutoring Services, and remote access to select campus events and activities.
+A general student activity fee of \$100.00/ course covers access to the Learning Management System, Tutoring Services, and remote access to select campus events and activities.
 This amount is included in the Tuition & Fees quoted above.

-With the start of the 201702018 academic year, Interterm will no longer be offered during January.
-Instead, a May term will be implemented.
 The May term will not be an official full-term, but will be a subset of the summer term.
 May term costs will be added to spring term charges.